-Visible Ink participants have produced more than 35,000 pages of written work, including novels, short stories, blogs, personal experience essays, journals, letters, poems, stage and screenplays, song lyrics, and articles.
+Participants in Visible Ink have produced more than 35,000 pages of written work, including essays, memoirs, fiction, articles, poetry, plays, personal journals, letters, and blogs.

-- National publications, including Newsweek, the Huffington Post, and the New York Times.
+- Print publications, including Newsweek and the New York Times

 For more information, please contact:

-If you are interested in participating in Visible Ink as a patient/writer, or in learning about becoming a mentor please contact:
+If you are interested in becoming a patient participant or a volunteer mentor, please contact: